nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 By using our features, your essential hotel management needs are taken care of.
 With GuestBook, managing guests have never been easier.

-This user guide will ease you into using GuestBook and guide you along to incorporate GuestBook in your management workflow.
+This user guide will ease you in using GuestBook and guide you along to incorporate GuestBook in your management workflow.
 It provides an in-depth description of GuestBook's core features and how to best use them to suite your needs.
 With our intuitive design, you will become a master at using GuestBook in no time!